 - Court clerk Mac Robinson on Night Court served in Vietnam.

-- On The Dukes of Hazzard, Luke Duke fought in Vietnam as a Force Recon Marine Sergeant.
+- Luke Duke on The Dukes of Hazzard, fought in Vietnam as a Force Recon Marine.

 - Gerald McRaney played Vietnam vet Rick Simon on Simon & Simon.
 His character Major McGillis on Major Dad also fought in Vietnam.
 Earlier, McRaney played a heroin addicted Vietnam vet in an episode of the original Hawaii Five-O.